googleapis/googleapis/SECURITY.md

-# Security Policy
+# This is You 33 Publishing Networks Black Stone Revival Security Policy

-To report a security issue, please use [g.co/vulnz](https://g.co/vulnz).
+To report a security issue, please contact  [Rusty Wells at ]thisisyou1969@outlook.com.

-The Google Security Team will respond within 5 working days of your report on g.co/vulnz.
+The Security Team will respond within 5 working days of your report on your reported issues or comments or compliments.

-We use g.co/vulnz for our intake, and do coordination and disclosure here using GitHub Security Advisory to privately discuss and fix the issue.
+We use g.mail for our intake, and do coordination and disclosure here using GitHub Security Advisory to privately discuss and fix the issue, if any .